brown2te/Loan-Data/readme.md

+This was a project that I completed while learning about Random Forests and Decision Trees in Udemy's "Python for Data Science and Machine Learning Bootcamp"

 For this project I will be exploring publicly available data from [LendingClub.com](www.lendingclub.com).
 Lending Club connects people who need money (borrowers) with people who have money (investors).
 Hopefully, as an investor you would want to invest in people who showed a profile of having a high probability of paying you back.
 We will try to create a model that will help predict this.